farhannaqib/farhannaqib/README.md

 - DSLabs: A series of projects, including a multi-server Paxos implemention, done by sitting through lectures in CS 5414 - Distributed Computing Principles (available on a private repo)
 - critterworld: A critter simulator GUI that uses custom language and parsing rules to simulate environments, made for CS 2112 (available on a private repo)
 - [OpenGrapher](https://github.com/farhannaqib/OpenGrapher): A custom graphing GUI that uses OpenGL to graph functions
-- Secure Bootloader: A virtual bootloader to deliver encrypted firmware updates, designed for the Beaver Works Summer Institute program (available on a private repo)
-- [ScrapeAP](https://github.com/farhannaqib/ScrapeAP): A webscraping script that informed you of AP test scores in 2021
-- [Efficient Calculator](https://github.com/farhannaqib/efficient-calculator): A calculator that runs efficiently

 ### Coursework
-- CS 5430: System Security
+- CS 4110: Programming Languages
 - CS 4450: Computer Networks
 - CS 4414: Systems Programming
 - CS 4780: Machine Learning
 - CS 4810: Theory of Computing
 - CS 4820: Algorithms
+- CS 5430: System Security
+- CS 5414: Distributed Systems (audited)
 - AEP 4380: Computational Physics
-- AEP 4200: Intermediate Mathematical Physics
-- AEP 3620: Intermediate Quantum Mechanics
-- AEP 3330: Mechanics of Particles and Solid Bodies
-- AEP 2550: Engineering Quantum Information Hardware
+- ECE 4760: Digital Systems Design using Microcontrollers

 ### Skills
 - Proficient in Java, Python, C++, and familiar with MATLAB, JavaScript, C++, and C#